-Perkins School for the Blind Transition Center
+Perkins School for the Blind - New Transition Program

 Accommodating Communication Difficulties

-Communication issues are common because most on the spectrum have difficulty reading body language and interpreting facial expressions or tone of voice – and 90% of interpersonal communication is nonverbal.
+Communication difficulties are common because most on the spectrum have difficulty reading body language and interpreting facial expressions or tone of voice – and 90% of interpersonal communication is nonverbal.
 Words can have different meanings depending upon tone and emphasis.
 This means the person may not understand their boss’s or colleague’s expectations and desires.
 If they’re around people for any length of time, they will slip up and cross an invisible (to them) boundary, causing offense.
 Often they never learn what it was they did or said that turned the other person off.
 While friends may in time come to understand this behavior isn’t intentional, this rarely happens at work.

 Those on the autism spectrum often take things at face value and fail to see shades of gray.
 They tend to be frank and straightforward, and may want to get down to business.
 They might have difficulty understanding humor and figurative speech.
 For many, acknowledging, cheerily greeting and saying goodbye to people just doesn’t come naturally.